dan0nchik/dsba-222/README.md

 # DSBA 222
 Repository with all materials in one place
+AMI all materials in Tex: https://hse-tex.me/#1-курс

 ## Calculus [Wiki](http://wiki.cs.hse.ru/Calculus_DSBA_2022/2023)